'Free the beer' case loses in top court

 A Canadian man who took his fight for cheaper beer all the way the Supreme Court has lost the battle.

-Canada's top court upheld a New Brunswick liquor law that limits the amount of alcohol that can be carried across its provincial border.
+Canada's top court upheld a New Brunswick liquor law limiting the amount of alcohol that can be carried across its provincial border.

 In 2012, Gerald Comeau was stopped and fined for bringing more than the 12-pint limit of beer back from neighbouring Quebec.